Far South Coast

 Entry criteria

-Entrants are required to demonstrate how their business showcases the region/community and how their offering is unique within their industry.
+Entrants must demonstrate how their business showcases the region/community and how their offering is unique within their industry

 *The visitor economy encompasses the direct and indirect contributions to the economy resulting from a person (a visitor) travelling outside their normal place of residence.
 (NSW Visitor Economy Strategy 2030)